each/draft-aname/draft-ietf-dnsop-aname.md

 An ANAME's sibling address records are under the control of ANAME processing (see (#primary)) and are not first-class records in their own right.
-They MAY exist in zone files, but they will be altered by ANAME processing.
+They MAY exist in zone files, but they may be altered by ANAME processing.

 ANAME records MAY freely coexist at the same owner name with other RR